lextoumbourou/notes/notes/reference/papers/neural-machine-translation-by-jointly-learning-to-align-and-translate-sep-2014.md

 * $s_i$ is the hidden state output from the previous layer.
 * $c_i$ is the context vector.

-The context vector, $c_i$ is calculated as follows:
+The context vector, $c_i$ is calculated at each step as follows:

 $c_i = \sum\limits_{j=1}^{T_x}\alpha_{ij}h_j$